dfinnis/SnowCrash/level13/Ressources/README.md

 ```
 No symbol table is loaded.
 Use the "file" command.
 ```
-GDB is telling you is that your binary does not have any debugging info in it.<br/>
+GDB is telling you is that your binary has been stripped of debugging symbols (a.k.a. debug info).<br/>
 Without debug info, certain commands will not work.
 But others will. <br/>
 Let's try something else.